Java under the Microscope: Stack, Heap, and GC using Code Examples

 }

-// Method that will be compiled to Code Cache after "warming up"
+// Method that will be compiled into Code Cache after "warming up"

 static int multiplyPoint(Point pt, int factor) {

-// Stack Frame is created on each call
+// Stack Frame is created with each call

 return pt.x * pt.y * factor;

-// The pt.x and pt.y fields are read from the Heap
+// Fields pt.x, pt.y are read from Heap

 }